 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The Company's financial instruments consist of cash, trade and other receivables, trade and other payables, and provision for bonus payment.
-Cash is classified as loans and receivable recognized initially at fair value.
+The Company's financial instruments consist of cash, short-term investment, GST and other receivables, trade and other payables, and provision for bonus payment.
+Cash and short-term investment are classified as loans and receivable recognized initially at fair value.
 Subsequent to initial recognition, it is measured at amortized cost using the effective interest method, less any impairment losses.

-The fair value of all other financial instruments approximates their carrying values due to their short-term maturity or capacity of prompt liquidation.
+GST and other receivables and trade and other payables are the same as or approximately equal to their respective fair values due to their short-term maturity or capacity of prompt liquidation.
 The Company does not use derivative instruments or hedges to manage various risks because the Company's exposure to credit risk, liquidity risk, and market risks is relatively low.
-Cash is held through a large national financial institution.
+Cash and short-term investment are held through a large national financial institution.
+Note 11 of the Company's consolidated financial statements contain additional disclosures on the Company's financial instruments.